tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     # iecset audio on

-as root.

-You can also put this command in rc.local as it sometimes it may stop working after a reboot.
+You can also put this command in an enabled systemd service as it sometimes it may stop working after a reboot.

-> HDMI Output Does Not Work
+> HDMI output does not work

-If the HDMI output of your motherboard/sound card is not working or stopped working, and have already enabled and unmuted it in alsamixer, try the following.

-Query for Playback Devices:
+The procedure described below can be used to test HDMI audio.
+Before proceeding, make sure you have enabled and unmuted the output with alsamixer.

+Note:If you are using an ATI card and linux kernel >=3.0, a necessary kernel module is disabled by default.
+See ATI#HDMI_audio.

+Connect your PC to the Display via HDMI cable and enable the display with a tool such as xrandr or arandr.
+For example:

+    $ xrandr # list outputs
+    $ xrandr --output DVI-D_1 --mode 1024x768 --right-of PANEL # enable output

+Use aplay -l to get the discover the card and device number.
+For
+example:

     $ aplay -l
-     **** List of PLAYBACK Hardware Devices **** card 0: NVidia [HDA NVidia], device 0: ALC1200 Analog [ALC1200 Analog]
+    **** List of PLAYBACK Hardware Devices **** card 0: SB [HDA ATI SB], device 0: ALC892 Analog [ALC892 Analog]
       Subdevices: 1/1
       Subdevice #0: subdevice #0
-     card 0: NVidia [HDA NVidia], device 1: ALC1200 Digital [ALC1200 Digital]
+    card 0: SB [HDA ATI SB], device 1: ALC892 Digital [ALC892 Digital]
       Subdevices: 1/1
       Subdevice #0: subdevice #0
-     card 0: NVidia [HDA NVidia], device 3: NVIDIA HDMI [NVIDIA HDMI]
+    card 1: Generic [HD-Audio Generic], device 3: HDMI 0 [HDMI 0]
-       Subdevices: 0/1
+      Subdevices: 1/1
       Subdevice #0: subdevice #0

-Now that we have the info for the HDMI device, try a test, In the example below, 0 is the card number and 3 is the device number.
+Send sound to the device.
+Following the example in the previous step, you would send sound to card 1, device 3:

-     $ aplay -D plughw:0,3 /usr/share/sounds/alsa/Front_Center.wav
+    $ aplay -D plughw:1,3 /usr/share/sounds/alsa/Front_Center.wav

 If aplay does not output any errors, but still no sound is heared, "reboot" the receiver, monitor or tv set.
 Since the HDMI interface